-- Complete the program courses with a grade of "C" or higher. - Earn TABE scores of 9.0 in Reading, 9.0 in Math, and 9.0 in Language - Pass the required DCF mandated training competency exams with a score of 70 or higher. - Complete a DCF approved 5-hour literacy course - Provide documentation of current certification for Infant/Child CPR and First Aid - Complete 480 hours of direct work with children in an approved child care setting. - Documented observation by a qualified observer - Completion of the Professional Resource File (Portfolio) - NFCC Application for Graduation
+- Complete the program courses with a grade of "C" or higher. - Earn TABE scores of 9.0 in Reading, 9.0 in Mathematics, and 9.0 in Language.
+Successful completion of college coursework or appropriate scores on an acceptable postsecondary readiness test may exempt students from TABE requirements.
+See program advisor for more details. - Pass the required DCF mandated training competency exams with a score of 70 or higher. - Complete a DCF approved 5-hour literacy course - Provide documentation of current certification for Infant/Child CPR and First Aid - Complete 480 hours of direct work with children in an approved child care setting. - Documented observation by a qualified observer - Completion of the Professional Resource File (Portfolio) - NFCC Application for Graduation